udondan/iam-floyd/README.md

 new statement.Ec2().startInstances();
 ```

-Every method again returns the statement provider, so you can chain method calls:
+Every method returns the statement provider, so you can chain method calls:

 ```typescript
 new statement.Ec2()